Decimal to Binary Converter

 Enter a decimal number below to convert it to a binary.

 How to Convert Decimal to Binary

 The decimal number system is the number system most of us use every day.
-The decimal system, also referred to as denary, is a base 10 number system, which means it is comprised of 10 digits, 0, 1, 2, 3, 4, 5, 6, 7, 8 & 9.
+The decimal system, also referred to as denary, is a base 10 number system, which means it is composed of 10 digits, 0, 1, 2, 3, 4, 5, 6, 7, 8 & 9.